25 Bucket List Things to Do This Summer With LI Kids

-From swimming at beautiful beaches to taking a family-friendly road trip to the East End or exploring Long Island's many excellent parks and playgrounds, there's no reason you should have to hear the words “I’m bored!” from your kids this summer.
-To help your family get the most out of this season, we’ve put together this list of 25 summer activities we can’t wait to do on Long Island.
-Be sure to bookmark our Summer Fun Guide for Long Island Kids for plenty of other things to do.
+From swimming at beautiful beaches to taking a family-friendly road trip to the East End or exploring Long Island's many excellent parks and playgrounds, you shouldn't have to hear the words “I’m bored!” from your kids this summer.
+To help your family get the most out of this season, we’ve put together this list of 35 summer activities we can’t wait to do on Long Island.

 Sign up for our FREE newsletters to get posts like this delivered to your inbox.